WOLFRAM LANGUAGE TUTORIAL

 On this computer, machine numbers have slightly less than 16 decimal digits.

-When you enter an approximate real number, Mathematica has to decide whether to treat it as a machine number or an arbitrary-precision number.
-Unless you specify otherwise, if you give less than $MachinePrecision digits, Mathematica will treat the number as machine precision, and if you give more digits, it will treat the number as arbitrary precision.
+When you enter an approximate real number, the Wolfram Language has to decide whether to treat it as a machine number or an arbitrary‐precision number.
+Unless you specify otherwise, if you give less than $MachinePrecision digits, the Wolfram Language will treat the number as machine precision, and if you give more digits, it will treat the number as arbitrary precision.

 |123.4 ||a machine‐precision number |